-This part of North Norfolk is stunning and the railway racks wind their way through delightful countryside.
+This part of North Norfolk is stunning and the railway tracks wind their way through delightful countryside.
 To the south are wooded hills and the Norfolk beauty spots of Kelling Heath and Sheringham Park.
-To the north, the sea.
+To the north, the sea and stunning coastline.

 The flowers are a sight to see throughout the year.
 In spring and early summer there are primroses, bluebells and the yellow gorse.
 Later in the year the poppies abound and are set off by the mauve heathers.

 But the North Norfolk Railway is much more than a train ride.
 There are historic stations, a museum of the railway's history, a museum signal box and a children's activity carriage.
 There are also buffets and souvenir shops.

 The railway's headquarters, is more than just a station.
 There is children's activity coach, souvenir shop and a buffet, as well as an attractive booking hall and a ladies' waiting room.
 The station is ideally situated for you to take a stroll through the town and walk along the promenade before joining your train.
 Sheringham is also the location of the railway's mainline rail connection.